 Sec.
 35-30.
-Appeal hearing-Appointment of hearing officer.
+Appeal hearing-Appointment of referee Hearing Officer.

-The board of supervisors may appoint the county hearing officer to hear the appeal as provided for in Section 35-28 of this chapter, which shall be governed by the Sonoma County Rules and Procedures for Administrative Hearings.
+The board of supervisors may appoint a refereethe County Hearing Officer to hear the appeal as take testimony at the hearing provided for in Section 35-28 of this chapter, and to report his findings and recommendations to the board which shall be governed by the Sonoma County Rules and Procedures for Administrative Hearings.
+Neither the treasurer tax collector nor any officer or employee in the office of the treasurer tax collector may be appointed referee.